ngl4/formation_journey/AlgoMockedInterview/Progress/README.md

 - Making some more progress in my JXT project (start working on the design aspect) ~ still need to figure out the internal server issue for one of the accounts.

 ## Week 2: Algo Intensive (Trees + Recursion)
+- I have been doing Frontend and practiced live coding earlier this week
+- I only got the chance to practice a little of Algos this week (Trees and Recursion)
+- Going through the basics to build up the second nature in solving basics problem
+- Continue in the hunt

 **Progress made:**